azerinnan/Transportation_cost_and_delivery_analysis/README.md

 Insights:

 - The total cost of transportation to distribution centre is Rupees 52.92k, with an average of Rupees 529.25 per shipment.

-- Road is the most commonly used transportation mode, contributing 30.32% of total cost, followed by train at 28.66%.
+- Road is the most commonly used transportation mode, contributing 30.32% of total cost to distribution centres, followed by train at 28.66%.
 Due to geographical factors and infrastructural lanscape of India, these two modes serve as the main transports for economic activities.

 - The average delivery lead time to distribution centre is 16 days and around 18 days for air freight.
 Customs clearance, security checks and complexity of procedure using air freight are likely caused for longer delivery period.